Janis-Rullis-IT/dev/js/Debug.md

 * On the right tab, click on data and select 'Store as global variable'.
 * In the console a new var will be created.
 * Convert to string for a later compare `JSON.stringify(temp1)`.

+## Network throttle

+* Sometimes helps to catch the bug.